ElielGez/oop-verifier/README.md

 Commit: f1de90bdb776222364d967d9b3bc7396ec053e0f
 ```

-See if the details are right, if not - fix your <submition_file>.
+See if the details are right, if not - fix your <submission_file>.
 Please put a valid git repository url - not `git@`/`gist`/`wiki`/etc. - if you can't `git clone <url for git clone>` then your repo is invalid - which means grade will be `0`.

 ### Check your code for compilation